Ukraine war: African students scramble to flee | DW | 28.02.2022

 They are not alone in their complaints.
 A number of Africans trying to flee Ukraine after Russia invaded last Thursday say they have had problems getting buses or trains to Ukraine's borders because they were black.

-Some African students complained they had been forced back to the queue on trains leaving for Poland

-Others say that once they arrive at border crossings, Ukrainian border guards are prioritizing Ukrainians and sending others, such as people from African countries, to the back of the queue, some of which stretch for tens of kilometers.
+Others say that, once they arrive at border crossings, Ukrainian border guards are prioritizing Ukrainians and sending others, such as people from African countries, to the back of the queue, some of which stretch for kilometers.

 That's the experience of Kouadio Simeon from the Ivory Coast.

-Simeon, a recent graduate who had been studying in the heavily bombed northeastern city of Kharkiv, traveled more than 1,000 km (620 m) west through the country to the Ukrainian city of Lviv, some 74 km from the border to Poland.
+Simeon, a recent graduate who had been studying in the heavily bombed northeastern city of Kharkiv, toild DW that he and friends had traveled more than 1,000 kilometers (620 miles) west through the country to the Ukrainian city of Lviv, about 75 kilometers from the border to Poland.

-From there, he and his friends managed to get on a bus but it only drove them about a dozen kilometers out of town, he told DW.
+From there, he said, they managed to get on a bus, but it only drove them about a dozen kilometers out of town.

-"Then we walked more than 65 km in very cold temperatures," he said, to get to the Ukraine-Polish border.
+"Then we walked more than 65 kilometers in very cold temperatures," he said.

 When they arrived, Ukrainian officials didn't allow them through to the Polish border post.

 "The situation near the Polish border is very difficult," Simeon said.
-"We arrived today but foreigners are not allowed to cross the border, meaning we will stay here [in Ukraine] in the cold," Simeon told DW.
+"We arrived today, but foreigners are not allowed to cross the border, meaning we will stay here in the cold," he added.

-The area around Lviv had a maximum temperature of 2 degrees Celsius (36 degrees Fahrenheit) on Monday.
+The area around Lviv had a maximum temperature of 2 degrees Celsius (36 F) on Monday.

-But upon alighting from the bus and going through passport control, the two students were allowed to continue to the Polish border, she told DW in an interview on Monday.
+But, upon alighting from the bus and going through passport control, the two students were allowed to continue to the Polish border, she said.

-Idachaba had told DW last Thursday, the day of the Russian invasion, that she and her older sister, who was also studying in Ukraine, were "in a panic" because they didn't know how they would be able to leave the country and start making their way home.
+When Russia invaded on Thursday, Idachaba told DW that she and her older sister, who was also studying in Ukraine, were "in a panic" because they didn't know how they would be able to leave the country and start making their way home.

 Nearly a quarter of the more than 75,000 foreigners studying in Ukraine are African — with the largest numbers coming from Morocco, Egypt, Nigeria and Ghana.
 Many are attracted by the country's good technical and medical schools combined with relatively low fees.

-Ukraine has a visa-free regime with neighboring European Union countries, meaning that Ukrainians can pass the borders without having to hold a valid visa or additional documentation.
+Ukraine has a visa-free regime with neighboring EU countries, meaning that Ukrainians can pass the borders without having to hold a valid visa or additional documentation.

 This has made it easy for Ukrainians fleeing the Russian invasion to leave.

-Normally, people from African nations have to apply for a Schengen visa to enter EU members, Poland, Romania and Hungary.
+Normally, people from African nations have to apply for a Schengen visa to enter EU member states such as Poland, Romania and Hungary.

-However, the EU Commissioner for Home Affairs, Ylva Johansson, has made it clear that the borders were also open to people from third countries who lived in Ukraine and wanted to travel onward to their home countries.
+The European commissioner for home affairs, Ylva Johansson, has made it clear that the borders were also open to people from third countries who lived in Ukraine and wanted to travel onward to their home countries.

-The Polish government has tweeted several times stressing that it is accepting all refugees fleeing war-hit Ukraine regardless of their nationality.
+The Polish government has issued several tweets stating that it is accepting all refugees fleeing war-hit Ukraine regardless of their nationality.

-Russia's invasion of Ukraine has triggered the biggest displacement of people in Europe since the end of World War 2, with the United Nations estimating that more than 500,000 have fled the country in the five days since Russian President Vladimir Putin order troops into Ukraine.
+Russia's invasion has triggered the biggest displacement of people in Europe since the end of World War 2, with the United Nations estimating that more than 500,000 have fled the country in the five days since President Vladimir Putin order troops into Ukraine.

-As for Sarah Ajifa Idachaba and her sister, they are just hoping to soon be able to travel home to Nigeria.
+Idachaba and her sister are just hoping to soon be able to travel home to Nigeria.

-She says little aid has come from the Nigerian government so far.
+She said little aid has come from the Nigerian government so far.

 "We are footing our bills, paying for our accommodation only because the arrangements made by the Nigerian embassy [in Berlin] weren't sustainable," she said.